 Be Physically Active and Limit Alcohol

 Physical activity is important.
-It promotes heart health and helps achieve overall fitness so you aren't huffing and puffing climbing a simple set of stairs.
+It promotes heart health and helps achieve overall fitness so you aren't out of breath when climbing a set of stairs.
 Both aerobic and muscle-strengthening exercises are recommended to help improve blood pressure.
 Regular physical activity may also help to increase levels of “good” (HDL) cholesterol.
 Aim for at least 150 to 300 minutes of moderate-intensity physical activity each week, along with muscle-strengthening activities 2 or more days per week.

 Finally, adults of legal drinking age should monitor their alcohol intake.
 One alcoholic drink is equivalent to either 12 ounces of beer, 5 ounces of wine or 1.5 ounces of 80-proof liquor.
 Men who choose to drink should limit their alcohol intake to two drinks or less per day and women should consume no more than one drink per day.
 Reducing alcohol consumption may reduce blood pressure.